venk120soft/typescript-best-practices-learnings/Throttling&Debouncing.md

 When you need to implement Debouncing and throttling?
 A: Debouncing and throttling are recommended to use on events that a user can fire more often than you need them to.
-Examples include window resizing and scrolling and search functionality.
+Examples include window resizing and scrolling and search functionality

 Let's say we have heavy computations or fetching data on each event(on search tex change) firing then we can make use of this. on each key the user has entered we call api to fetch the data, to avoid this let's wait for sometime until the user has entered the text